Back to overview Business Transformation

 Designed Wireframes and Prototypes

-• Created responsive wireframes and high-fidelity prototypes in Figma, designing mobile interfaces for airfield staff (e.g., alerts with security queue charts) and web dashboards for managers (e.g., real-time security wait time graphs linked to flight schedules).
+• Created responsive wireframes and high-fidelity Figma prototypes — mobile interfaces for airfield staff and web dashboards for managers with real-time security wait time graphs.

-• Incorporated data visualisation components, such as bar charts for queue times, to provide actionable insights within a new design system, aiding staff in anticipating turnaround delays.
+• Incorporated data visualisation components (bar charts for queue times) to provide actionable insights within the new design system.

 03